danieltjw/aifutures/README.md

 Unlike human hand-coded expert systems that required a lot of human micro-management, Narrow AIs with neural networks can scale and learn on their own and much less human involvement.

 As narrow AI systems get more complex they can become more difficult to interpret by us.
 Like the weather, we can predict and influence it to some extend but it is beyond our complete understanding.

+Narrow AI do not yet have autonomy and are directed by a human actor.

+### Risk Scenarios

+- Bad people using AI for harmful purposes Scenario
+    - Lower Risk: We can at least anticipate when AI systems are used for human rights abuses by bad actors

+- Paperclip Scenario
+    - Higher Risk: People using AI with 'good' intentions but with unforeseen consequences

+---

 ## Artificial General Intelligence (AGI)